syamagay/localDB-tools/README.md

   ## User Setting

-  1, Modify and excute setting.sh to change some codes for user
+  1) Modify and excute setting.sh to change some codes for user
   * APACHE     : set true if you run this app by apache, or false if not
   * PYTHON3    : set true if you use python3, or false if use python2
   * IPADDRESS  : where you run this web app ( default : "'127.0.0.1'" )
   * PORT       : port of mongoDB ( default : "27017" )

   ```
    $ ./setting.sh
   ```

-  2, Install python modules by executing make_pipinstall.sh and pipinstall.py
+  2) Install python modules by executing make_pipinstall.sh and pipinstall.py in directory web-app-db-yarr/scripts/install/

   ```
    $ ./make_pipinstall.sh ---> generate pipinstall.py
    $ python pipinstall.py
   ```

-  3, Modify web-app-db-yarr.conf if you use apache system
+  3) Modify web-app-db-yarr.conf if you use apache system

   ```
     WSGISocketPrefix run/wsgi